Drugs, Alcohol, Tobacco & Violence Prevention Programs

 Please note Student Support Service Programs located on site vary by site and by need.
-To view available services at each school, please click here
+To view available services at each school, please click here for English.

 Some schools have established link crews where juniors and seniors are trained to work with freshmen.
 The upperclassmen are assigned a specific number of freshmen, usually fewer than 5:1 and meet with them prior to the beginning of school and orient them to the school.
 During the school year they make sure the freshmen are attending school and try to get them involved in school activities.